ansys/pymeilisearch/README.rst

 It offers fast and relevant search capabilities for handling large amounts of textual data.
 MeiliSearch focuses on simplicity and ease of use while delivering high performance and accurate search results.

-PyMeilisearch CLI is a command-line interface tool for MeiliSearch, built on top of the PyMeilisearch Python client library.
+PyMeilisearch is a command-line interface (CLI) tool for MeiliSearch, built on top of the PyMeilisearch Python client library.
 It provides a convenient way for developers to interact with MeiliSearch from the command line, enabling them to perform operations such as indexing, searching, updating, and deleting documents.